How AcuRite Helps a Community Farm Manage Irrigation by Collecting Rainfall Data

 Rio Grande Community Farm is a non-profit urban farm located on City of Albuquerque Open Space.
 The largest community garden in New Mexico, it produces and distributes fresh, organic produce to a variety of organizations in Albuquerque.
 These include schools, food banks and non-profit organizations.

-The farm relies on a large network of volunteers, community gardeners and staff farmers to maintain healthy crops.
-Since most of the volunteers are not on site every day, it is difficult to for everyone to know when plants need to be tended to.
+The farm relies on a large network of volunteers, community gardeners, and staff farmers to maintain healthy crops.
+Since most of the volunteers are not on-site every day, it is difficult for everyone to know when plants need to be tended to.

-Rio Grande installed an AcuRite Weather Environment System with Wind and Rain, which continually measures accumulated rainfall amounts, monitors current weather conditions and forecasts future weather conditions.
-All this information is automatically uploaded, via My AcuRite, to Weather Underground, where gardeners and farmers can view the information on their computers, smart phone and tablets.
+Rio Grande installed an AcuRite Iris™ (5-in-1) Weather Station, which connects to My AcuRite® through the AcuRite Access® for remote monitoring.
+The system continually measures accumulated rainfall amounts, monitors current weather conditions, and forecasts future weather conditions.
+All this information is automatically uploaded, via My AcuRite, to Weather Underground, where gardeners and farmers can view the information on their computers, smartphone, and tablets.

 Barkhurst added that having rainfall totals is as beneficial for organic farming as it is for growing a few vegetables in your backyard.